OzLocke/gamelogger/README.md

 # gamelogger
-Keep track of your collection, choose what to play next, log your plays and scores
+Keep track of your collection, choose what to play next, log your plays

 ```mermaid
 graph LR